LearnOnDemandSystems/docs/lod/lab-networks.md

 On all networks, including CustomerNet, the following services are prohibited:

+- FTP/TFPT inbound
+- LDAP inbound
 - RDP inbound
+- SMB inbound
+- SMTP outbound
 - SSH inbound
 - TELNET inbound
-- FTP/TFPT inbound
-- LDAP inbound
-- SMB inbound

 On the CustomerNet network, labs must follow additional configuration restrictions.
 Any lab not following these restrictions may be updated by Skillable to bring it into compliance or removed from availability until changes are made.